How Many Teeth Do Rabbits Have

 Rabbits have incisors, molars, and premolars instead of the sharp canines found in the mouths of cats and dogs.
 In other words, their teeth are a combination of the these three types of teeth.

-Rabbits & Their Teeth
+Rabbits and Their Teeth

 The teeth of rabbits are cylindrical in shape and develop a gentle curve as the animal matures.